-The Mitsubishi Electric Group regards its corporate social responsibility (CSR) initiatives as the foundation of its corporate management, and upholds its Corporate Mission and Seven Guiding Principles as the basic policies of its CSR.
+The Mitsubishi Electric Group regards its corporate social responsibility (CSR) initiatives as the foundation of its corporate management, and upholds its "Purpose" and "Our Values" as the basic policies of its CSR.
 Particularly with respect to initiatives related to ethics and legal compliance, Group-wide efforts are made to enforce measures such as enhancing training and strengthening internal controls.
 Active measures are also taken to ensure and improve quality assurance, environmental preservation activities, philanthropic activities, and communication with stakeholders.

 To achieve sustainable growth, the Mitsubishi Electric Group must maintain communication with its various stakeholders.
 We have a corporate social responsibility to incorporate the expectations, requests, and opinions of each stakeholder into our corporate activities, and to increase our positive effect on society while reducing any negative effects.